 The timing of tuber initiation is affected primarily by variety maturity class (i.e., G).
 Potato varieties are classified on a spectrum of growth patterns where early maturing varieties are considered to be determinate and later maturing varieties are considered to be indeterminate (Thornton, 2020).
 Compared to indeterminate varieties, determinate varieties progress more quickly to the tuber initiation growth stage (i.e., at lower total plant biomass) and have a more rapid tuber bulking (i.e., biomass increase) with limited additional canopy and vine biomass growth (i.e., increased harvest index for a given level of biomass) (Kleinkopf et al., 1981).
 Therefore, it is expected that increasing earliness of maturity for a potato variety would result in an increase in N dilution.

-In the present study, differences in maturity class between resulted in differences in %Nc.
-For example, Argentina × Innovator, which has an early to medium maturity class, had significantly lower %Nc than Argentina × Bannock Russet, Argentina × Markies Russet, and Argentina × Umatilla Russet, which have either a medium-late to late or late to very late maturity class; however, Argentina × Gem Russet, which has a medium to late maturity class did not have a significantly different %Nc from Argentina × Innovator (Table 7).
+In the present study, differences in maturity class between varieties resulted in differences in %Nc.
+For example, Argentina × Innovator, which has an early to medium maturity class, had significantly lower %Nc than Argentina × Bannock Russet, Argentina × Markies Russet, and Argentina × Umatilla Russet, which have either a medium-late to late or late to very late maturity class; however, Argentina × Gem Russet, which has a medium to late maturity class did not have a significantly different %Nc from Argentina × Innovator (Figure S2).
 This finding supports the hypothesis that varieties with an earlier maturity class (i.e., earlier tuber initiation) will have lower %Nc (i.e., greater N dilution).

 Timing of tuber initiation is also subject to G × E × M interactions.
-Ideal conditions for tuber initiation are moderate to low soil N availability, shorter day length, high light intensity, and cool nighttime temperatures (Ewing & Struik, 1992; Thornton, 2020); when N fertilizer management results in excessively high soil N availability (Kleinkopf et al., 1981), under conditions of reduced solar irradiance (Menzel, 1985), or when nighttime soil temperature are elevated (Slater, 1968; Kim & Lee, 2019), tuber initiation can be delayed.
+Ideal conditions for tuber initiation are moderate to low soil N availability, shorter day length, high light intensity, and cool nighttime temperatures (Ewing & Struik, 1992; Thornton, 2020); when N fertilizer management results in excessively high soil N availability (Kleinkopf et al., 1981), under conditions of reduced solar irradiance (Menzel, 1985), or when nighttime soil temperatures are elevated (Slater, 1968; Kim & Lee, 2019), tuber initiation can be delayed.
 Therefore, both M effects that result in excessive early-season soil N availability (e.g., all N applied at planting in a soluble form) and E effects that result in increased solar irradiance or reduced nighttime temperatures (i.e., increased diurnal temperature difference) could result in an increase in N dilution.

-However, due the limitation of the experimental studies (i.e., the effect of M was not systematically varied across a given G x E interaction), it is not possible to directly assess the impact of diurnal temperature difference, solar radiation, or N fertilizer source and timing (Table 5) on the timing of tuber initiation and N dilution distinct from the combined effect of G x E x M interactions.
+However, due the limitation of the experimental studies (i.e., the effect of M was not systematically varied across a given G × E interaction), it is not possible to directly assess the impact of diurnal temperature difference, solar irradiance, or N fertilizer source and timing (Table 3) on the timing of tuber initiation and N dilution distinct from the combined effect of G × E × M interactions.

 Rate of Tuber Bulking